-From thence I proceeded, in company with Bro. passed on to Lake City, spending a night upon the road with Bro, Bartlett, of Sugar Loaf Valley,
+From thence I proceeded, in company with Bro.
+Green and lady, to Gulfford; spent a night, and passed on to Lake City, spending a night upon the road with Bro, Bartlett, of Sugar Loaf Valley,

-I expect to lecture in Lake City and Wabashaw, some time next month.
+Lexpect to lecture in Lake City and Wabashaw. some time next month.

 After concluding the above labors, I returned to St. Paul, and the following week went down the river to Newport, where I was kindly welcomed by Bro.
 Ruel Parker.
-Here I delivered seven lectures to very good and appreciative audiences, not with standing the heat of the weather and shortness of
+Here I delivered seven lectures to very good and appreciative audiences, not withstanding the heat of the weather and shortness of the evenings.

 Thus concludes my labors of the past season.
 I now rest till the first of September.
-My route will around Rochester and Pine Island, then by way of MacGregor into Iowa across to Albia, then by Keokuk into Illinois, not going south of the Great | child."
-Western Railroad, and from thence gradually into the State of New York.
+My route will be this year, first, to that portion of Minnesota around Rochester and Pine Island, then by way of MacGregor into Iowa across to Albia, then by Keokuk into Illinois, not going south of the Great Western Railroad, and from thence gradually into the State of New York.